kuroji-fusky/pacopanda-drawing-stats/README.md

 ### Why did you create this project?

 Believe it or not, it's not my intention to impress him in general.

 I'm just a huge fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since the early to mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript but also learning a bit of back-end and basic data management in the process of other projects I do.

-Initially, I wanted to show realtime data from Google Sheets and render data via a chart library from a website and I'd thought I'll take one of my favorite artists and run it through this process.

-In the early stages of this project - I have limited backend knowledge and I needed a help with [@thatITfox][it] for setting up a Flask web server, and now currently working with Redis stuff!
+During the early stages of this project - I have limited backend knowledge and I needed a help with [@thatITfox][it] for setting up a Flask web server, and now currently working with Redis stuff!